-For more on note writing, be sure to download my free Secret NOTES Formula that will teach you to write heartspoken personal notes that encourage, inspire and comfort.
-Add your email to the box in the right sidebar of this page, confirm your email when it comes to your inbox, and you'll have your report in minutes.
+For more on note writing, be sure to join our mailing list and receive my free Secret NOTES Formula that will teach you to write heartspoken personal notes that encourage, inspire and comfort.
+Add your email to the opt-in box in the right sidebar of this page (or below), confirm your email when it comes to your inbox, and you'll have your report in minutes.

 Photo credit: “Writing Letter to a Friend” by Ekaterina via iStockPhoto

 Each issue of our monthly Compass Points Newsletter is a quick 3-5 minute read with keys to the Heartspoken Life.